 Unfortunately, not everyone who has atrial fibrillation will be awarded financial assistance for their disability.
 In fact, every year millions of individuals apply for financial support from the Social Security Administration (SSA).

-However, over 70 percent of applicants are initially denied, often due to their inability to provide sufficient medical documentation.
+However, over 70 percent of applications are initially denied disability, often due to their inability to provide sufficient medical documentation.
 Applicants who understand the Social Security process greatly enhance their chances of being approved for disability benefits.

 The Importance of the “Blue Book”